Degri95/Kickstarter-analysis/README.md

 ## Results

 - The best time to launch a Kickstarter for Theater would be Late spring into early summer (May to July).
-- November to January have the least successful success outcomes and should be avoided if tryin to Launch a kickstarter.
+- November to January have the least successful success outcomes and should be avoided if tryin to Launch a Kickstarter.

-- The most successful kickstarters are below $4,999.
+- The most successful Kickstarters are below $4,999.
 - The Success and failure percentages flip at $35,000 to $44,999.

 ## Limitations on this dataset

 - Providing reason why the campaigns failed.
 There are many other factors that could change the outcome that are not provided.
-- Were the kickstarters marketed and / or promoted?
+- Were the Kickstarters marketed and / or promoted?
 How did each Kickstarter reach their audience if at all?

 ## Other tables and graphs we could create